sephorabemba/ecorating-comparator/README.md

 ### Limitations today
 However, do a quick search and you will soon see a few limitations today:
 1. Some partner operators do not display the scores in their online shops.
-2. No partner operators allow you to compare smartphones on their Eco Rating scores when browsing for a new phone.
+2. No partner operators allow you to rank smartphones based on their Eco Rating scores when browsing for a new phone.
 This feature is missing to really help customers make the best eco-friendly buying choices easily.
 3. The sub-scores are only displayed as progress bars and not as numbers, which makes comparing each sub-criteria even more difficult between phones.

 ### Solution